khallaghi/android-ia-docs/build.md

 ## Missing Requirement
-There is one requirment package that was not in mentioned in official documents and it breaks the build process simply install it on ubuntu machine by:
+There is one required package that was not in mentioned in official documents and it breaks the build process simply install it on ubuntu machine by:
 ```apt install genisoimage```